nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/input_parser_sequence.png)

-* Gets command name of user input by checking if the users input starts with any of the strings that are defined for commands (add dish, list dish, help etc.)
+* Gets command name of user input by checking if the users input starts with any of the strings that are defined for commands (add dish, list dish, help etc.).
-* Throws an exception if no matching command is found
+* Throws an exception if no matching command is found.
-* Takes rest of user input as parameterString
+* Takes rest of user input as parameterString.
-* Based on command name splits the parameterString into respective parameters to respective command classes for execution
+* Based on command name splits the parameterString into respective parameters to respective command classes for execution.

 ### Storage

 The `Storage` class is responsible for the reading and writing of *Food-O-Rama* data.
 Data is stored as .txt files under *'Data'* folder.

-* After every operation writes the names of the Ingredient, weight of Ingredient Stored and weight of Ingredient Wasted, into a text file called ingredients.txt
+* After every operation writes the names of the Ingredient, weight of Ingredient Stored and weight of Ingredient Wasted, into a text file called `ingredients.txt`.
-* After every operation writes the names of the Dish, weight of Dish Waste and constituents of the Dish if there are any, into a text file called dishes.txt
+* After every operation writes the names of the Dish, weight of Dish Waste and constituents of the Dish if there are any, into a text file called `dishes.txt`.

 #### Loading Data
 ![](images/storage_load_sequence.png)